JosephABudd/kickzig/Create-The-Data-Store.md

-## Data stores are not a part of the kickzig framework

-### I will add a local sqlite data-store

 I will use 1 data store which is a local sqlite file.
 It will be located in the OS's data storage folder as defined by the zig's **std.fs** package.
 In that data storage folder, I'll add a "crud" folder where I will create my "store.sqlite" file.